 This tool is a colour contrast analyser that makes it easy to find colours with sufficient contrast.
 Simply type in colour values or copy and paste a value form a style sheet, then use the sliders to adjust the colour - full height on the slider means the colour has sufficient contrast.

 The Colour Contrast Determinator doesn't need to be downloaded - it's ready to use below.
-Note: the CCD works best with Chrome.
-Tip: Click and drag the sliders slowly.
+Tip: the CCD works best with Chrome.
+Click and drag the sliders slowly or use the Arrow keys.

 Colour contrast requirements